Deborah Asnis: Later life

 Asnis continued to practice as the chief of infectious diseases at Flushing Hospital Medical Center.

 She died from breast cancer at Memorial Sloan Kettering Cancer Center in Manhattan, New York City, on September 12, 2015, at the age of 59.
 She was survived by her husband, Hal Kazdin; their sons, Joshua and Matthew Kazdin; and one of her two brothers, Gregory Asnis.
-Her mother, Ruth Asnis, died on September 18, 2015.
+Her mother, Ruth Asnis, died 6 days later on September 18, 2015.